- > About Us

 |Work Hour Adjustment Systems||

-Daiichi Sankyo has created systems that allow for flexible work hours based on the characteristics of each individual's work to promote a diverse range of working styles for improving productivity and respecting employee autonomy.
+In addition to endeavoring to prevent excessive work hours, Daiichi Sankyo has created systems that allow for flexible work hours based on the characteristics of each individual's work to promote a diverse range of working styles for improving productivity and respecting employee autonomy.

-Flex Time System
+・Flex Time System

-System for Working Hours Deemed Off-Site
+・System for Working Hours Deemed as Off-Site

-Discretionary Work System (For Specialized Work and for Planning Work)
+・Discretionary Work System (For Specialized Work and for Planning Work)